enkidevs/curriculum/web/styling/box-model/borders.md

 ## Content

 Borders occupy the space between margin and padding, providing an outline of the element.

-For a `border` to be displayed, it requires 3 properties: `width`, `style` and `color`.
-Those properties can be declared individually:
+The `border` has 3 properties: `width`, `style`, and `color`.
+Each of them can be declared individually:

 ```css
 div{